 About 91% were killed by other blacks

 About 8% were killed by people classified as “Hispanic of Latino” among agencies that had such a classification

-Based on the “Hispanic or Latino” estimate, European-descended white people most likely accounted for less than .5% of offenders who murdered a black person in 2015.
+Based on the “Hispanic or Latino” estimate, European-descended white people most likely accounted for about 1% of offenders who murdered a black person in 2015.
 While some of the people listed as “Hispanic or Latino” may also be listed as black, we know that most are counted as white.
 In fact, Pennsylvania is counting black men from Spanish-speaking countries as “white” offenders.